Vegetable Pie Pies

 - Peel and de-seed the butternut squash and chop into bite sized pieces

-- Peel the swede and chop into bite sized pieces
+- Peel the sweet potato, swede and carrot and chop into bite sized pieces

 - Stir to coat the vegetables with oil